The Drowsy Driver Problem

 - 4% of adult drivers (about 11 million) had an accident or near-accident because they fell asleep or were too tired while driving.

-Those who likely struggle the most with driver fatigue are professional drivers, like long-haul truck drivers and heavy equipment operators.
+Professional drivers, like long-haul truck drivers and heavy equipment operators, likely struggle the most with driver fatigue.
 In fact, drowsiness is a truck driver’s number one nemesis, according to Technology Tackles the Drowsy Driver Problem.

 “More than 90% of long-haul truck accidents are caused by human error – the vast majority confirmed to be fatigue related.”

-Also for professional drivers, there’s the added pressure of time constraints from delivery times and performance expectations of employers.
+Also, for professional drivers, there’s the added pressure of time constraints from delivery times and the performance expectations of employers.

 “Many truck drivers are paid by the mile or the load and are under tremendous pressure to deliver the load as quickly as possible in order to make ends meet personally.”
 (The Dangers of Driver Fatigue in Semi Trucks)